ITPNYU/EnertiveWorkshop/README.md

 // send message to the client
 function handleRequest(request, response) {
-  response.send(clientData);         // send message to the client response.end();                 // close the connection
+  response.send(message);         // send message to the client response.end();                 // close the connection
 }